szabgab/workshops/git-advanced-commands.md

 ## Prerequisite:

+* You must be already familiar with the basic commands of git such as
+* status, add, commit, checkout, branch, pull, push, merge

-Bring your computer so you can do the exercies.
+* Bring your computer so you can do the exercies.